 Unfortunately, a down payment can be a lot of money – even 5%, 10%, 20% or 25% of the purchase price of the property (depending on the situation).

 Fortunately, it’s not impossible.
-If you need down payment money to purchase investment property in Southern California and Central Ohio, here’s what you can do in 4 simple tips…
+If you need down payment money to purchase investment property in Ohio and Southern California, here’s what you can do in 4 simple tips…

 1. Save The Money